72squared/redpipe/docs/structs.rst

 --------------------

 Let's create a few user objects using our `Struct`.
-The first argument is always the key.
+The first argument is always either the key or the data.
-The other keyword arguments will be assigned as data.

 We pass in a pipeline so we can combine the save operation with other network i/o.